 Strengths of arithmetic mean in product management

-• The formula for the arithmetic mean is easy to understand and calculate, making it accessible and useful for communicating data insights to stakeholders, such as executives or development teams, who may not have a strong statistical background.
+- The formula for the arithmetic mean is easy to understand and calculate, making it accessible and useful for communicating data insights to stakeholders, such as executives or development teams, who may not have a strong statistical background.

-• The arithmetic mean takes all values in the dataset into account
+- The arithmetic mean takes all values in the dataset into account.

-• The arithmetic mean is a familiar and intuitive metric that is widely used in many fields.
+- The arithmetic mean is a familiar and intuitive metric that is widely used in many fields.
 It allows for easy comparison between different datasets and can provide a quick snapshot of overall performance.

 Weaknesses of arithmetic mean in product management

-• The arithmetic mean is highly sensitive to outliers, data points that are significantly different from the rest of the dataset, either much larger or much smaller.
+- The arithmetic mean is highly sensitive to outliers, data points that are significantly different from the rest of the dataset, either much larger or much smaller.
 Outliers can skew the mean upward or downward, giving an inaccurate representation of the data’s central tendency.
 In product management, this can lead to misguided decisions or missed opportunities.

 For example, let’s say a product manager is analyzing the average time users spend on their e-learning platform.
 Most users spend around 30 minutes on the platform, but there are a few outliers who spend over five hours.
-If the product manager were to solely rely on the arithmetic mean, they would get a much higher value than the typical user’s experience.
+If the product manager were to solely rely on the arithmetic mean, they would get a much higher value than the typical user’s experience. - Arithmetic mean can be expensive to compute for very large datasets.
+Adding up all the values in a dataset can be time-consuming, and for datasets with millions of data points, it may not be feasible to calculate the mean by hand.

 Use cases for arithmetic mean in product management